ahcombs/actdata/README.md

 These tables can easily be modified further to generate summaries across a set of dictionaries of interest.
-To see the entries for only a particular component, to search by term, or to limit to a particular set of dictionaries, I recommend using simple Tidyverse functions to filter the term table.
+To see the entries for only a particular component, to search by term, or to limit to a particular set of dictionaries, it is recommended to use simple Tidyverse functions to filter the term table.

 ``` r
 # the whole table